 Student residential facilities at Albion include residence halls, fraternity houses, apartments and annexes.
 Most student rooms are double occupancy, encouraging the personal growth that comes with having a roommate.
-Most residences have study rooms, informal lounges and recreation areas.
+Residences have study rooms, informal lounges and recreation areas.
 Kitchenettes and laundry rooms are available in all housing units.

-Language-learning housing is available for upperclass students studying modern languages.
+Language-learning housing is available for upperclass students studying French, German and Spanish.

 College-owned fraternity houses give members their own eating, living and recreational facilities.
 Family and married-student housing may be available in the College-operated Burns Street apartments.

-Full-time residence hall directors supervise each residence hall, and selected upperclass students serve as staff members (i.e., resident assistants).
-All Residential Life staff aid in the management of residence hall programs and help to facilitate group and individual development and growth occurring in a residential unit.
+Full-time residence hall directors supervise each residence hall.
+In all residences, selected upperclass students serve as staff members (i.e., resident assistants), aid in the management of the residence programs and help to facilitate group and individual development and growth occurring in a residential unit.

 An Albion education involves more than time in the classroom and library.
 Students are encouraged to take advantage of the wide range of opportunities available to them, including approximately 100 clubs and organizations, student government, publications and athletics.

 Community service is a cornerstone of co-curricular life at Albion, and most student organizations participate in and plan service activities.
 The Student Volunteer Bureau acts as a clearinghouse for campus community volunteer opportunities.
 Most students participate in such activities at some point during their time at Albion.

 Entertainment is provided through student-run organizations like Union Board, which regularly brings bands, comedians and other performers to campus and also sponsors off-campus trips.